Acquaviva Picena: History

-The Acquaviva area has been inhabited since prehistory, proof of that are several archaeological finds, most of which are from the Piceno age, but also from the Roman Age.
-When the Picentes (or Piceni, Italian), who settled here during the 6th century B.C., were subdued by Roman forces, the village of Acquaviva survived thanks to the closeness to Castrum Truentinum.
+The Acquaviva area has been inhabited since prehistory.
+Proof of that are many archaeological finds, most of which are from the Piceno age, but also from the Roman Age.
+When the Picentes (or Piceni, Italian), who settled here during the 6th century B.C., were subdued by Roman forces, the village of Acquaviva survived due to the closeness to Castrum Truentinum.

-During the Barbarian Invasions the village grew into an urban settlement: the coming of Lombards and Saracens forced the coastal population to move inland.
-The village was originally owned by the Farfa Abbey (947), then became a feudal holding of the Acquaviva family (hence the name) who built the fortress during the 13th century.
+During the Barbarian Invasions, the village grew into an urban settlement.
+The coming of Lombards and Saracens forced the coastal population to move inland.
+The village was originally owned by the Farfa Abbey (947), then became a feudal holding of the Acquaviva family, who built the fortress during the 13th century.

-In 1341 Acquaviva fell under control of the city of Fermo and became a garrison against enemy territory, keeping coastal villages (San Benedetto in Albula) out of the reach of Ascoli.
-During the 15th century the village's population grew, bringing its numbers to twice its original size.
-The eastern section of the village was built and named “Terra nuova” to distinguish it from “Terra vecchia” which was the original settlement, just before the fortress.
-That made it necessary to build another section of the fortress on the same side, to its east.
+In 1341, Acquaviva fell under control of the city of Fermo and became a garrison against enemy territory, keeping coastal villages (San Benedetto in Albula) out of the reach of Ascoli.
+In the 15th century, the village's population grew, bringing its numbers to twice its original size.
+The eastern section of the village was built and named "Terra nuova" to distinguish it from "Terra vecchia", the original settlement.
+This made it necessary to build another section of the fortress on the same side, to its east.

 As part of the Papal States, Acquaviva was annexed with a plebiscite vote to the Kingdom of Italy in 1860.